DREAMassets-org/DREAMassets/sobun/README.md

 git clone...
 ```

-Install redis:
+Install redis, the queuing package:
 ```
 sudo apt-get install redis-server -y
 ```

-Go into the directory where you're going to run the script (in our case `sobun`) since you're about to create an important subdirectory.
-Install virtualenv and activate it:
+Install virtualenv, the virtual environment package:

 ```
 sudo pip install virtualenv
 ```

+Go into the directory where you're going to run the script (in our case `sobun`) since you're about to create an important subdirectory.
+Install virtualenv in the `venv` subfolder:

 ```
 virtualenv venv
 ```

+Activate virtualenv:

 ```
 source venv/bin/activate
 ```

 This should add (venv) to the prompt so it now looks something like: `(venv) pi@sueno:~/DREAMassets/sobun $`

+_Debug_: If you need to turn off `venv` just enter the command `deactivate`.

 Install the requirements for python:

 ```
  pip install -r requirements.txt
 ```
+_Debug:_ If you try to install requirements without `virtualenv`, don't worry because it'll fail. (you'd need to have used `sudo`).
+Just `activate` and install again.

 Congrats! :tada: you're now ready to run the python scrips.
 For the primary sniffing script in the `dream` directory, run: